FFFFFFFXXXXXXX/league_record/readme.md

 ## Settings

-To adjust the settings create/change the settings.json file in the installation path.
-There should be an example-settings.json file for reference.
+It is possible to adjust the settings via the settings button in the tray menu.
+Changed settings are require a restart to apply.

 |       Name       |                                              Value                                              | Description                                                                                                                                                                                                                                                                                |
 |:----------------:|:-----------------------------------------------------------------------------------------------:| ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |